Asynchronousx/El-Boto/README.md

    Why open a browser when you comfortably do this on your discord channel?<br>
    Searching features include(TEXT PAGE by default):<br>
    Searching page by name (returns: most-top occurrence) -> $src 'something'<br>
-   Searching a video, returning the most-top occurrence of that video on youtube -> $src 'something 'video'<br>
+   Searching a video, returning the most-top occurrence of that video on youtube -> $srcvideo 'something'<br>

   - MODERATION<br>
    Moderation tool that allows an Admin to perform roles and kicks action.
 To use this functionality, the server creator must create a role named LORD with admin features, and add this role to himself.<br>